dlstreamer/pipeline-server/docs/building_video_analytics_serving.md

 ```
 # Selecting Pipelines and Models at Build Time

-By default the Video Analytics Serving build scripts include a set of sample pipelines and models for object detection, emotion recognition, and audio event detection.
-Developers can select a different set of pipelines and models by specifying their location at build time through the `--pipelines` and `--models` flags.
+By default the Video Analytics Serving build scripts include a set of sample pipelines and models for object detection, classification, tracking and audio event detection.
+Developers can select a different set of pipelines and models by specifying their location at build time through the --pipelines and --models flags.

 > **Note:** Selected pipeline definitions must match the media
 > framework supported in the media analytics base image.